amacanovic/sklearnR.metrics/README.md

 measure calculation.

-This package currently supports a variety of F-score (F1) measures for multi-class and multi-label classification, as well as the accuracy score.
-More measures are planned to be added; please share your suggestions if you have any.
+This package currently supports a variety of F-score (F1) measures for multi-class and multi-label classification, as well as the accuracy and subset-accuracy scores.
+More measures are planned to be added; please share your suggestions on measures to implement in “Issues”.

 ## Installing and using the package